 This is particularly true for huskies than are left home alone on a daily basis.
 Even if you aren’t gone for that long, being kept inside can still get boring fast.

-Dogs in general want nothing more than to roam around outside for a while if they’ve been indoors all day.
+Dogs, in general, want nothing more than to roam around outside for a while if they’ve been indoors all day.

-2. There yard is more appealing
+2. The yard is more appealing

 Huskies are more adventurous and nosey than most breeds, and with all those smells, being outside is an easy win over being indoors.